Trump-Style Direct Quotations in Speech

 The associate professor of linguistics at Columbia University distinguishes between direct and indirect quotations (also note he doesn’t use the informal quote as a stand-in for quotation).
 McWhorter writes about recent speeches, “It’s like Trump is performing a little skit, acting out the conversation rather than just telling you the outcome.”

 Students might consider this style for their own presentations and interviews.
 Could they be more vivid with direct instead of indirect quotations?
-Here' are a few examples:
+Here are a few examples:

-• During an interview:
+During an interview:

 • After the meeting, my manager said she would use my deck as an example for future interns. (indirect)

 • After the meeting, my manager asked to speak with me.
-She said, “If it’s OK with you, I’d like to use your desk as an example for future interns,” and I said, “Sure!” (direct)
+She said, “If it’s OK with you, I’d like to use your deck as an example for future interns,” and I said, “Sure!” (direct)

-• As evidence in writing or a presentation:
+As evidence in writing or a presentation:

 • Yoga Central said 16.2% of their users enter their email on the popup form. (indirect)